| | | | | |

 Here’s a few ways:

-• When you’re home is organized, there’s no longer a need to purchase duplicate items because you can’t find the one that you own.
+• When your home is organized, there’s no longer a need to purchase duplicate items because you can’t find the one that you own.

-• You eat out less because you can prepare food easier in a de-cluttered kitchen and when you’ve put a meal-planning routine in place.
+• You eat out less because you can prepare food easier in a decluttered kitchen and when you’ve already put a meal planning routine in place.

 Being organized can also make you money.
 For example:

-• Selling the items you’ve gathered during your decluttering sessions can potentially earn you big bucks.
+• Selling the decluttered items can potentially earn you big bucks.

 • You can easily locate receipts for purchases that need to be returned to the store.

-• Increased productivity in the workplace means more billable hours.
+• Increased productivity at work translates into more billable hours.

 5. Being Organized Enhances Creativity